gagarinbefree/speechanalitics/README.md

-App site is published at: https://github.com/gagarinbefree/speechanalitics
+Application is published at: https://github.com/gagarinbefree/speechanalitics

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).